Updated:

 Orientalists Barring Muslims from Entering the United States

-Several Newspapers have referred to cases of Muslims facing discriminatory treatment fueling the debates on orientalism and confirming Said’s notion of the Media.
+Several Newspapers have referred to cases of Muslims facing discriminatory treatment fueling the debates on Orientalism and confirming Said’s notion of the Media.
 The bias against the muslin travelers existed due to increased rhetoric on trust between the East and the West.
 In the United States, Newspapers have highlighted cases where the political right has generally shown greater distrust of Islam and Muslims than the political left.
-Such bias is discussed in Said’s interpretation of orientalism and its impact on Islam.
+Such bias is discussed in Said’s interpretation of Orientalism and its impact on Islam.

 Orientalist Notion of Enmity

-Said’s definition of orientalism also cautions that the extremist using the Media to brand Middle East Muslims as the enemy before the invasion is also valid.
+Said’s definition of Orientalism also cautions that the extremists using the Media to brand Middle Eastern Muslims as the enemy before the invasion is also valid.
 There is evidence of such publications that reflect on the Muslim minority as an enemy of stability in the West (Said 1981).
 For instance, some conservative media celebrities have displayed significant enmity against Muslims (Hawley, 2022).
 Other conservative intellectual and political elites have advocated for religious tolerance (Ailworth, 2021).
 As a result, rural voters have gotten contradictory signals from elected Republicans and conservative political commentators (Besser & Roscoe, 2021).
 Recently, a right-wing populist campaign that expressly called for a ban on Muslim immigration, American views toward Islam and Muslims became an extremely contentious issue (Khan et al., 2019; da Silva & Hall, 2022).
-Said’s notion that orientalism is dominating the Media is true.
+Said’s notion that Orientalism is dominating the Media is true.

 Orientalist Warmongering

 Orientalism is also evident in several Newspapers published beating the drums of war between the United States and the Muslim world in the East.
 Most publications acknowledge an apparent connection between the increased attention to radical Islam with the increasing debate of war between the East and the West (Said 1981).
-The notion of aggression toward war confirms orientalism from Said’s perspective.
+The notion of aggression toward war confirms Orientalism from Said’s perspective.
 The prejudice is that American Muslims are incapable of patriotism since Islam sets them against the United States (Key, 2022).
 As a result, they must constantly demonstrate their commitment (Afzal, 2021).
 Also, Newspapers have published that immediately after 9/11, the default assumption was that all Muslims were evil and potential terrorists until they demonstrated their commitment to the United States and its War on Terror (Chicago Reporter, 2021; Khan et al., 2021).
-There is an obvious concern for international security in such a context, with the United States taking an aggressive position against the Islam community.
+There is an obvious concern for international security in such a context, with the United States taking an aggressive position against the Islamic community.

 Orientalist Silencing the Muslim Voices

-Said’s perspective on orientalism is based on the notion that the United States is secure in its power and that the Media is over-emphasizing supremacy.
+Said’s perspective on Orientalism is based on the notion that the United States is secure in its power and that the Media is over-emphasizing supremacy.
 In most of the select Newspapers, there is concern regarding the increased extremism in the paradigm of the devout Muslim.
 For instance, the journalists note that Muslims were effectively eliminated in the United States from criticizing U.S. government policy (Kanji, 2022).
 Some patriotic Muslims established themselves as the ultimate paradigm of the devout Muslim (Allam & Nakhlawi, 2021).
 The debates introduce ideas of patriotic Muslims coming forward to distinguish themselves from terrorists by openly pledging allegiance to the United States and its dominating ideals (Beauchamp, 2021).
 These are orientalists in the United States using the media further to marginalize the Muslim minority in the United States.

 Orientalists’ Increased Insecurity Concerns